charlax/professional-programming/README.md

 ### Testing

+- ⭐️ [Testing strategies in a microservices architecture](http://martinfowler.com/articles/microservice-testing/) (Martin Fowler) is an awesome resources explaining how to test a service properly.

+Why test:

 - [Why bother writing tests at all?](https://dave.cheney.net/2019/05/14/why-bother-writing-tests-at-all), Dave Cheney.
 A good intro to the topic.
   - Even if you don’t, someone will test your software
   - The majority of testing should be performed by development teams